Chinese Salt and Pepper Shrimp

-Salt and pepper, two of the most basic ingredients in a kitchen and they do wonders for Chinese deep-fried dishes, such as this Salt and Pepper Shrimp.
+Salt and pepper, two of the most basic ingredients in a kitchen.
+They do wonders for Chinese deep-fried dishes, such as this Salt and Pepper Shrimp.

-This Salt and Pepper Shrimp is one of the most requested recipes from my readers and finally, you can have the recipe and try to make it at home.
+This Salt and Pepper Shrimp is one of the most requested recipes from my readers.
+Finally, you can have the recipe to make it at home.

-For the shrimp, I recommend buying shell-on and head-on shrimp because salt and pepper shrimp will not be the same if it’s made with peeled shrimp.
+For the shrimp, I recommend buying it with the shell and head on because the recipe will not be the same if it’s made with peeled shrimp.

 I usually get my shrimp from the seafood section of Asian supermarkets.

-Somehow, the shrimp sold in regular supermarkets usually has an amonia taste and they are not ideal for this recipe.
+Somehow, the shrimp sold in regular supermarkets usually has an ammonia taste and they are not ideal for this recipe.

 My recipe calls for a two-step process that promises restaurant-style Salt and Pepper Shrimp.